pboutinaud/SHiVAi/README.md

 ### Brain parcellation and region-wise statistics

-The SHiVAi pipeline relies on the extraction of the brain at minima, and offers the possibility to count cCSVD biomarkers by brain region if a brain parcellation is available.
+The SHiVAi pipeline relies on the extraction of the brain, at minima, and offers the possibility to count cCSVD biomarkers by brain region if a brain parcellation is available.
 These options are set with the `brain_seg` argument of the shiva command lines (as is presented below).
 This argument can be set to `shiva`, `premasked`, `synthseg`, or `custom`.

 By default, SHiVAi uses `shiva`, which computes a brain mask using an AI model.
 Using `premasked` tells the pipeline that the input images are already brain-extracted, and using `custom` (without specifying a lookup-table with the `custom_LUT` argument) tells the pipeline to look for a brain mask among the input data (see [Data structures accepted by SHiVAi](#data-structures-accepted-by-shivai) for more details).
 In these three cases, the biomarker metrics are computed over the whole brain.